DevCycleHQ/test-harness/docs/LOCAL.md

 Follow the same numbered steps as above for NodeJS, substituting `ruby` for `nodejs` in the environment variables and shell commands.

+## PHP

+Ensure that you have a PHP interpreter setup under your project Run the `index.php` script in the `proxies/php/php-proxy` folder with the environment variable `LOCAL_MODE` set to `1` and `SDKS_TO_TEST` set to `php`.

+The "command" only runs against a fixed request body - and you'll need to modify it in order to test properly locally.
+You'll need to build that request string from whatever unit test you want to setup - but it's not recommended to use this method for full client init debugging as this doesn't handle client creation.